 Porn use is a personal choice.
 We are not out to ban it but we do believe it is a high risk activity.
 We want to help people make an ‘informed’ choice about it based on the evidence from the research currently available.

-We campaign to reduce children’s easy access to internet pornography because dozens of research papers indicate that it is damaging to children at their vulnerable stage of brain development.
+The Reward Foundation campaigns to reduce children’s easy access to internet pornography because dozens of research papers indicate that it is damaging to children at their vulnerable stage of brain development.
 There has been a dramatic rise in child-on-child sexual abuse in the past 7 years, in porn-related sexual injuries according to healthcare professionals who have attended our workshops and possibly even deaths.
 We are in favour of the UK’s Government’s Digital Economy Act 2017 requiring age verification for users as it is a first and foremost a child protection measure.
 It is not a silver bullet, but is a necessary good starting place.
 It will not replace the need for education about risks.
 And who benefits if we do nothing?

 Awards and Engagement